yegor256/blog/_posts/2015/jul/2015-07-09-catch-if-cant-otherwise.md

 I don't know whether it's an anti-pattern or just a common and very popular mistake, but I see it everywhere and simply must write about it.
-I'm talking about exception catching without re-throwing.
+I'm talking about **exception catching without re-throwing**.
 I'm talking about something like this Java code:

 {% highlight java %}